Personal project weekend

 reminds you of your authentic pulse at the centre of everything.

 Making visible reflections

 The intention of the personal project weekend is to begin to experiment with making ideas visible by embodying some of the emerging themes from the course in a deeper way.
-This weekend is a seed of something to grow into the spring.
+This weekend is a seed of something to grow into the spring and into your pilgrimage.

-The invitation for this weekend is to make something visible - this could be time spent developing something to share with your partner from the course, or developing something that others can inhabit or just giving yourself that little extra space to nurture something that is bubbling.
+The invitation for this weekend is to make something visible - this could be time spent developing something to share with your partner from the course, or developing something that others can inhabit; for example an event, an outfit, a special sharing, or just giving yourself that little extra space to nurture something that is bubbling.

 When entering this process, take a moment to feel into everything that has passed through so far on this journey, and what it is that is present for you now.

 You may like to make a visit to some of your nature companions or places that you have been communing with throughout the course, as a little tuning in process for yourself, or if weather allows, you may even like to spend some time doing the making outside within these environments.